cy-stavros/eco_genomics/transcriptomics/transcriptomics_notes.md

 - this helps us visualize the overdispersion, also the amount of upreg/downreg on each side.

+- as always, check out the inline notes!

+- next, transfering results and p-vals only into a new df to make a volcano plot

+- cool! in addition to the .05 p-value threshold, a threshold of a log fold 2 change of >1 is added (meaning diff exp must be at least 2x in magnitude!!)

+- in this case, it looks like there is more upreg in 22 / downreg in 18

+- next, looking at things through a heatmap

+- columns are samples, rows are genes

+- note that the phenograms on the side do not imply evolutionary relatedness of the transcripts, but could be indicative transcripts working in the same pathway

 ### 10-17-2024 - Doing contrast stuff

+- within the DESeq file (dds), we're not setting up groups by each unique comparison of factors (e.g. d18a33 vs d18a28)

+- by grouping them like this we can compare within and between factors

+- first, we're comparing gene expression at baseline between developmental temps ("18BASE" vs "22BASE")

+- to do so, making results file where NA's are filtered out, pvals must be over .05, and ordering based on pvals

+- making a list of transcripts (and MA plotting them) that a differentially expressed

+- rinse & repeating for A28 and A33

+- looking at the length of the dfs we made (ie the number of transcripts in each comparison)

+- using nested intersect()s to find the overlap in all 3 comparisons

+- check venn diagram in physical notes if this isn't clicking!